ASE Technology Holding Co. Ltd. (ASX): Odds are Looking Good after Recent Activity

 Let’s start up with the current stock price of ASE Technology Holding Co.
-Ltd. (ASX), which is $5.22 to be very precise.
-The Stock rose vividly during the last session to $5.14 after opening rate of $5.02 while the lowest price it went was recorded $4.97 before closing at $5.12.Recently in News on October 11, 2022, ASE Technology Holding Co., Ltd. Announces Monthly Net Revenues*.
-ASE Technology Holding Co., Ltd. (NYSE: ASX, TAIEX: 3711, “ASEH” or the “Company”), announces its unaudited consolidated net revenues for September and 3rd quarter of 2022.
+Ltd. (ASX), which is $5.31 to be very precise.
+The Stock rose vividly during the last session to $5.37 after opening rate of $5.23 while the lowest price it went was recorded $5.22 before closing at $5.20.Recently in News on October 27, 2022, ASE Technology Holding Co., Ltd. Reports Its Unaudited Consolidated Financial Results for the Third Quarter of 2022.
+ASE Technology Holding Co., Ltd. (TWSE: 3711, NYSE: ASX) (“We”, “ASEH”, or the “Company”), the leading provider of semiconductor assembly and testing services (ATM) and the provider of electronic manufacturing services (EMS), today reported its unaudited net revenues[1] of NT$188,626 million for 3Q22, up by 25% year-over-year (or up by 31% year-over-year on pro forma basis) and up by 18% sequentially.
+Net income attributable to shareholders of the parent for the quarter totaled NT$17,465 million, up from a net income attributable to shareholders of the parent of NT$14,176 million in 3Q21 (or up from a net income attributable to shareholders of the parent of NT$13,256 million in 3Q21 on pro forma basis) and up from a net income attributable to shareholders of the parent of NT$15,988 million in 2Q22.
+Basic earnings per share for the quarter were NT$4.03 (or US$0.268 per ADS), compared to NT$3.29 for 3Q21 (or NT$3.07 for 3Q21 on pro forma basis) and NT$3.69 for 2Q22.
+Diluted earnings per share for the quarter were NT$3.92 (or US$0.260 per ADS), compared to NT$3.20 for 3Q21 (or NT$2.99 for 3Q21 on pro forma basis) and NT$3.61 for 2Q22.
 You can read further details here

 ASE Technology Holding Co.
 Ltd. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $8.15 on 01/05/22, with the lowest value was $4.45 for the same time period, recorded on 10/13/22.